harvardinformatics/python-workshop/python-workshop.md

 # Covered subjects
 *Not necessarily in this order*

-* Structure (if/then, for, tuples, arrays, dicts, functions, objects)
+* Structure (if/then, for, tuples, arrays, dicts, functions)
 * Regular expressions, dates
 * Interacting with your environment (os, environment variables, files, executing other tools)
 * Packages and virtual environments (pip, python setup.py, virtualenv, Anaconda, clones)